AMWA-TV/ms-05-01/docs/Identification.md

 ## NCA discoverability in IS-04

 Compliant NCA protocols are advertised through existing IS-04 practices inside the controls array of an NMOS Device.
-The requirements are detailed in [IS-12 NMOS Control Protocol](https://specs.amwa.tv/is-12).